apache/druid/docs/api-reference/data-management-api.md

 ### Mark all segments unused

 Marks the state of all segments of a datasource as unused.
 This action performs a "soft delete" of the segments from Historicals.

-Note that this endpoint returns an HTTP `200 OK` response code even if the datasource does not exist.
+Note that this endpoint returns an HTTP `200 OK` response code even if the datasource doesn't exist.

 #### URL